 In January, junior defence minister Anna Soubry confirmed that 44 Ministry of Defence Police officers based at the Atomic Weapons Establishment in Burghfield were subject to a major misconduct investigation.
 AWE Burghfield hosts facilities in which the UK’s nuclear weapons are built and maintained.
 Seven officers resigned during the course of the investigation, with some media reporting that a number had missed patrols due to being ‘asleep’.

 A recent ComRes survey suggests that younger people are opposed to like-for-like Trident replacement.
 Of the respondents, only 19 per cent of those aged 18-35 supported renewing Trident at its current size and capacity (this compared to 33 per cent of over 35s).
 The poll was commissioned by WMD Awareness, who launched this campaign last week to get the UK’s youth debating nuclear weapons.

 In March, Scotland’s first minister Alex Salmond demanded an apology for failing to be informed for over two years about problems with a submarine test reactor.
 This was in response to defence secretary Philip Hammond’s confirmation that “low levels of radioactivity were detected in a prototype core” at the Vulcan Naval Reactor Test Establishment at Dounreay, Caithness, in 2012.
 These kinds of spats suggest nuclear defence will continue to be an issue in the Scottish independence campaign.

 The above stories touch on some major problems with Trident: it’s unpopular, politically contentious, and the system relies on shaky security arrangements.
 Anyone for abandoning it?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.